 What To Do When Your Dog Is Throwing Up

-So, if you have a vomiting dog on your hands, first try to establish whether your dog is really on heat.
+So, if you have a vomiting dog on your hands, try to establish whether your dog is on heat.
 Consider when they were last in season; if it has been significantly longer or shorter than six months, there is a greater chance that it is not in fact heat but perhaps a uterine infection requiring medical intervention.